 13. Walk on Mars at Tongariro Alpine Crossing

-The Togariro Alpine Crossing in Ruapehu is arguably the finest day hike (19.4km) in New Zealand, and ranks among the top 10 single-day treks in the world.
+The Tongariro Alpine Crossing in Ruapehu is arguably the finest day hike (19.4km) in New Zealand and ranks among the top 10 single-day treks in the world.
+A must for your New Zealand honeymoon.
 The trek takes 7-8 hours, with the opposite direction more uphill and takes longer.
-This is where you can have a a truly out of the world experience for your New Zealand honeymoon.
-Walk through the red rocks (like mars) of the volcanic alpine landscape and see vivid emerald-coloured craters, steaming vents, hot springs, old lava flows dot the perimeter.
+This is where you can have a truly out of the world experience for your New Zealand honeymoon.
+Walk through the red rocks (like mars) of the volcanic alpine landscape and see vivid emerald-colored craters, steaming vents, hot springs, old lava flows dot the perimeter.
 Steamy geothermal vents add a misty effect that makes your whole experience seem surreal.
 Simply stunning.
 ‘Nuff said.

 14. Walk the “tight rope” Timber Trail

-Looking for a thrill?
+Looking for thrill on your New Zealand honeymoon?
 The Timbre Trail has it in store for you.
-Venture deep into Pureora Forest Park to find ancient forest, exotic wildlife and graceful suspension bridges (35 of them) that might have your heart beating faster with each step.
+Venture deep into Pureora Forest Park to find an ancient forest, exotic wildlife and graceful suspension bridges (35 of them) that might have your heart beating faster with each step.
 Experience the full grandeur of the forest either on foot or a bike.
-The Maramataha Suspension Bride is not for the faint hearted.
+The Maramataha Suspension Bride is not for the faint-hearted.
 For those with a fear of heights, we strongly suggest you look forward and nowhere else.
 Click here for more information on the track.

 The Timbre Trail 138 Maraeroa Road, Pureora, Waikato / Waitomo, North Island, NZ Tel: 07 929 8708 (within NZ) Tel: +64 7 929 8708 (international) email@example.com Website